Skip to main content

 GreenHealthy

 Hover over a device to see its name, U position range, and current health status.
-Click to navigate directly to the node's detail page.
+Click a device to navigate directly to its node detail page — the full per-node dashboard with metric panels, alert history, and configuration.

 Rack Panels in Dashboards